dvorka/hstr/CONFIGURATION.md

 Don't miss the HSTR config [examples](#examples).

 ## Bash Binding HSTR to Keyboard Shortcut
-Bash uses *Emacs* style keyboard shortcuts by default.
+`Bash` uses *Emacs* style keyboard shortcuts by default.
 There is also *Vi* mode.
 Find out how to bind HSTR to a keyboard shortcut based on the style you prefer below.

-Check your active Bash keymap with:
+Check your active bash keymap with:

 ```bash
 bind -v | grep editing-mode